Regional Input-Output Modeling System (RIMS II)

 - Businesses use the multipliers to study the local impacts of a wide range of investment projects, such as the construction of a new hotel or the expansion of an existing factory.

-The current model is based on 2007 national benchmark input-output data and 2013 regional data, and will be updated with 2014 regional data in 2016.
-The multipliers may be ordered by region or industry.
+The current model is based on 2007 national benchmark input-output data and 2016 regional data.
+The multipliers may be purchased by region or industry.